 The wagons are built to stay at the same location for 3 months at a time, and these new locations would need to be built from and accessible by existing rails (owned by railway companies).
 Access to the rails would need to be negotiated too.
 Retrofitting existing wagons would be cheap, and current RV manufacturers already have the expertise to design a Romanichel prototype.

-The Romanichel concept was developed in collaboration with Clark McCune, an Industrial Designer from Dallas, Texas, USA.
+The Romanichel concept was developed in November 2016 by Charles Bombardier in collaboration with Clark McCune, an Industrial Designer from Dallas, Texas, USA.
 Clark graduated with a bachelor’s degree from the University of Tulsa.
 He currently works as a design director.
 He also designed the Cefalo stretching car concept for Imaginactive.